the-learning-machine/ML-nlp/README.md

 # Info
-This is a repository that contains Natural Language Processing algorithms in PyTorch and Tensorflow.
+This is a repository that contains Natural Language Processing algorithms in PyTorch.
 Algorithms are divided into three main topics: metrics, basic models, and applications, as shown below.

 # How To Use
 Each topic has its own Jupyter Notebook.